 Dimitar Serafimov| Fri Feb 17 2017 CET| eSports

 The whole world is looking at eSports right now.
 The market is obviously skyrocketing and everyone wants to jump on the bandwagon.
-In this post, we’ll go deeper in some fresh demographic trends associated with the eSports fan and their perception on paying for content.
+In this post, we’ll go deeper into some fresh demographic trends associated with the eSports fan and their perception of paying for content.

 In fact, according to the new Newzoo report, the global esports audience will climb to 385 million in 2017, consisting of 191 million eSports enthusiasts, or fanatics, and a further 194 million occasional viewers.

 What’s even more amazing is that the number of eSports enthusiasts is expected to grow by 50% by 2020, totaling a whopping 286 million.